- Life & Money

-1. CREATE A LIST OF ALL YOUR DEBTS
+1. MAKE A LIST

 Type of debt (credit card, student loan, mortgage, personal loan, etc.)

-- Total balance owed
+Total balance owed

-- How long it would take to pay off the debt at the current payment (you might find this info on your billing statements)
+How long it would take to pay off the debt at the current payment (you might find this info on your billing statements)

-- Potential benefits (like mortgage or student loan interest you may be able to deduct on taxes)
+Potential benefits (like mortgage or student loan interest you may be able to deduct on taxes)

 If you’re thinking of consolidating or refinancing any federal student loans, you may end up losing some of their inherent benefits, like income-based payments or public loan forgiveness, so weigh your options carefully.

-4. START WITH YOUR HIGH-INTEREST DEBT
+4. PAY YOUR HIGH-INTEREST DEBT FIRST

 A note about mortgages: Your mortgage debt is considered “good” debt because your home is an investment that helps build your net worth; plus, it can help you get tax breaks.
-So in many cases, a mortgage would be one of the last things you try to accelerate payment on.
+So in many cases, a mortgage would be one of the last things you should try to accelerate payment on.

-5. KEEP YOUR DEBT IN CHECK
+5. KEEP ANY FUTURE DEBT IN CHECK